Expanding continual few-shot learning benchmarks to include recognition of specific instances: Discussion

 \subsection{Effect of replay}

-As hypothesized, adding replay to VGG enabled a strong improvement across tasks.
-Despite the improvement, performance did not reach the same level as ProtoNets in all scaling tests (classification).
-Replay had a more substantial impact in the instance test, compared to the scaling test.
-VGG+replay outperformed ProtoNets where NSS=2, the accuracy was within one standard deviation for NSS=4, and gradually fell lower than ProtoNets for NSS=10 or 20.
-However, this deterioration may be due to the fact that we reduced the number of fine-tuning iterations to allow it to run within our resource constraints, specifically GPU RAM (see Appendix~\ref{appsec:num_steps}).
+As hypothesised, adding replay to Pretrain+Tune enabled a strong improvement across tasks.
+Despite the improvement, performance did not reach the same level as ProtoNets in most scaling tests (classification).
+Replay had a more substantial impact in the instance test.
+In instance test conditions with higher levels of noise or occlusion, where the ProtoNets method was less robust, the Pretrain+Tune+Replay method often outperformed ProtoNets.

-Why is replay more effective in the instance test?
-The number of samples available for replay is limited to only 2 support sets, making it prone to overfitting, which likely provided an advantage in the instance test.

-Although VGG+replay did not convincingly allow VGG to outperform ProtoNets on these experiments, the enhanced performance has a number of implications for future work.
-Replay improves performance of a statistical learner (i.e. an LTM) in few-shot continual learning and the VGG long term memory (LTM) could easily be replaced with other more sophisticated models such as ResNet \cite{He2015}.
-Moreover it is possible that the relative advantage of ProtoNets will decrease for more complex datasets, which did occur for several models in the original CFSL experiments \cite{Antoniou2020}.
-Under these conditions an effective LTM with replay could be more effective than ProtoNets or other alternatives.
+Although Pretrain+Tune+Replay did not convincingly outperform ProtoNets in many experiments, there are implications for future work.
+Replay does improve the performance of a statistical learner (i.e., an LTM) in few-shot continual learning.

 Finally, and perhaps most significantly, ProtoNets as implemented do not acquire new knowledge during training, as explained earlier in this section, and therefore do not actually demonstrate continual learning.
-The inability to adapt is very likely to limit performance if there is a shift in the statistics of data distribution.
+The inability to adapt is very likely to limit performance if there is a shift in the statistics of data distribution, or out of domain (e.g., as in OSAKA experiments \citep{caccia_online_2020}).
 Pushing these limits and exploring weight adaptation during training in the context of CFSL is an important area for future work.